alanese/cryptopals/README.md

 45. Generate a magic signature for `g cong 1  (mod p)` with `C45MagicSignature` in `set_6.go`
 46. Parity oracle in `C46RSAParityOracle` (true if odd, false if even), parity oracle attack in `C46RSAParityAttack`, both in `set_6.go`.
 47. Attack in `BleichenbacherAttack`, currently in `main.go`.
 Go's syntax for bignums did not help with this one.
+48. Same as 47, just use a bigger n.